Teachings of Falun Gong: Buddhism and Daoism

 In Falun Gong, as in Buddhism or Daoism, practitioners are required to gradually let go of negative attachments.
 According to David Ownby, the requirement in Falun Gong to abandon human attachments is not for achieving selfish ends but "quite the contrary.
 Practitioners are enjoined to treat others with compassion and benevolence in order to cultivate virtue and work off karma."
 He says that such compassion and benevolence should not be reserved to those with whom one had a prior attachment, nor should the goal be to inspire gratitude or love, but for conformity to the nature of the universe.
 Li also insists that practitioners do not withdraw from the world and that they maintain interactions with non-practitioners, including "even those who are hostile to practice".
 The point here, according to Ownby, is that before the practitioner cultivates to such a point that they are dispassionate in their compassion, the stress experienced in the secular environment "constitutes a form of suffering which will enable them to reduce their karma".

-Stephen Chan, writing in the international relations journal Global Society, suggests that in providing a metaphysical system that relates the life of man with the greater cosmos, Falun Gong presents a philosophy which in a sense bypasses the communist-atheist ideology of Chinese state.
+Academic Stephen Chan suggests that in providing a metaphysical system that relates the life of man with the greater cosmos, Falun Gong presents a philosophy which in a sense bypasses the communist-atheist ideology of Chinese state.
 He suggests that this may have led to the decision of a ban made by the Chinese authorities.
 Chan writes that Falun Gong poses no political threat to the Chinese government, and there is no deliberate political agenda within the Falun doctrine.
 He concludes that Falun Gong is banned not because of the doctrines but simply because Falun Gong is outside of the communist apparatus.

 Chan parallels Falun Gong and Buddhism by saying the two share a central doctrine of goodness and unconditional compassion towards others.
 Chan also provides a point of differentiation between Falun Gong and Buddhism.
 Penny writes that another one of Li Hongzhi's critiques of Buddhism is that the original form of Buddhism, Sakyamuni's Buddhism, was somehow pure, it has declined over the centuries through the intervention of a degenerate priesthood, thus distorting the Buddhist Dharma.
 Falun Gong teaches the essential elevation of good as a governing norm, where good creates the society, although in a conservative way.